National language: Singapore

 Singapore has four official languages: English (Singapore English variety), Chinese (Singaporean Mandarin variety), Malay and Tamil.
 Although English is the primary language of business, government, and education, Malay is designated as the national language.
-This is due the recognition of ethnic Malays (approximately 14% of the population) as the indigenous peoples of Singapore.
+This is due to the recognition of ethnic Malays (approximately 14% of the population) as the indigenous peoples of Singapore.

 Traditionally, the lingua franca among the different ethnic groups in Singapore was Bazaar Malay, a Malay-based creole.
 Since independence, the government has been promoting English as the main language of Singapore.
 The bilingual education policy requires students to study two languages: English and a "mother tongue" corresponding to the student's ethnicity.
 Malay is only offered to non-Malay students as an optional third language in secondary schools.
 As a result, English has displaced Bazaar Malay as the common language among Singaporeans.
 Therefore, despite the status of Malay as the national language, the majority doesn't speak it.